 Borrowing items is free, but you will need to join the library and obtain a membership card.
 Late return of items will usually incur a small fee.

-Australia has five free-to-air analog channels, more than 15 free-to-air digital channels and dozens of pay-TV channels.
-Analogue TV in Australia will be phased out by the end of 2013.
+Australia has more than 15 free-to-air digital channels and dozens of pay-TV channels.
 You do not need to purchase a licence to view free-to-air or digital channels, but there is a monthly subscription fee for the channels available on Foxtel, Austar, Select TV and several others.